K-Cully/performance-of-microservices/ClusterEmulator/Service.Simulation/HttpClientConfiguration/Cache.md

 }
 ```
 Where invalidation time is absolute, this time is added to 00:00 on the day a cache entry is created.<br/>
-When the time has already passed on cache emtry creation, a day is added to the absolute time.<br/>
+When the time has already passed on cache entry creation, a day is added to the absolute time.<br/>
 For all other cache expiration types, this is added the time of cache entry creation.<br/>

 ##### absoluteTime (Optional)